Meezeus/hounslow-recycling-hub/README.md

 5. The app can then be accessed by going to http://localhost:3000 while the CMS can be found at http://localhost:3000/cms.

-NOTE: Hounslow Recycling Hub used AWS for its backend.
+**NOTE**: Hounslow Recycling Hub used AWS for its backend.
 These services have since been disabled and the affected code has been removed from the codebase.
 Modifications have been made to allow the website to function to a certain degree without a backend.